 Can male genital lichen sclerosus be cured?

 Although circumcision can cure lichen sclerosus in some men, in others the condition may continue or change after surgery.
-Lichen sclerosus will not go away on its own, but may not cause any symptoms when certain creams are used.
+Lichen sclerosus will not go away on its own but may not cause any symptoms when the correct treatments are used.

 How can male genital lichen sclerosus be treated?

-Strong steroid ointments such as clobetasol propionate (Dermovate®) and diflucortolone valerate (Nerisone forte®) are used to stop the inflammation and also soften the affected skin.
+Strong steroid ointments such as clobetasol propionate and diflucortolone valerate are used to stop the inflammation and also soften the affected skin.
 This reduces the need for surgery.
-Please do not worry about the warning inside the pack, where it might say not to use these ointments on genital skin - your dermatologist will advise you how and when to apply the steroid ointments safely.
+Please do not worry about the warning inside the pack, where it might say not to use these ointments on genital skin.
+These are very safe to use in this condition and your dermatologist will advise you how and when to apply the steroid ointments safely.

 After the initial treatment period, a maintenance treatment plan may be required.
 This may include the regular use of moisturisers and intermittent use of steroid creams, which may be less strong.
 National guidelines on the safe use of these in genital lichen sclerosus have been published (see the reference below).